By Eric Tymoigne

-The transfer of funds between accounts is just about keeping scores by changing amounts recorded on the liability side.
+The transfer of funds between accounts is like keeping scores by changing amounts recorded on the liability side.
 Banks lost 10 points, Treasury gained 10 points.

 - Point 3: The Fed does not lend reserves and does not rely on the taxpayers

-If you go back to the official balance sheet of Fed you will note a line “loan” on the asset side and you will often hear and read—even in Fed documents—that the Fed lends reserves to banks.
-You will also notice that in the balance sheet of the Fed I made, there is no “loan” but instead there is “A2: Domestic private banks’ promissory notes.”
+In Table 1, you will note a line “loan” on the asset side and you will often hear and read—even in Fed documents—that the Fed lends reserves to banks.
+You will also notice that in the balance sheet of Figure 1, there is no “loan” but instead there is “A2: Domestic private banks’ promissory notes.”

-Throughout this blog I will not the use the words “loan” “lender” “borrower” “lending” “borrowing” when analyzing banks (private or Fed) and their operations.
+Throughout this blog I will not the use the words “loan,” “lender,” “borrower,” “lending,” “borrowing,” when analyzing banks (private or Fed) and their credit operations.
 Banks don’t lend money, and customer don’t borrow money from banks.
-Words like “advance” “creditor” “debtor” are more appropriate words to describe what goes on in banking operations.
+Words like “advance,” “creditor,” “debtor,” are more appropriate words to describe what goes on in banking operations.

 The word “lend” (and so “borrow”) is really a misnomer that has the potential of confusing—and actually does confuse—people about what banks do.
 “Lending” means giving up an asset temporarily: “I lend you my car for a few days” is represented as follows in terms of a balance sheet:

-Alternatively, if someone goes to see a loan shark for his gambling habits and borrow $1000 cash, then the balance sheet of the loan shark changes as follows
+Alternatively, if someone goes to see a loan shark for his gambling habits and borrows $1000 cash, then the balance sheet of the loan shark changes as follows

 The loan shark loses cash temporarily—it does lend cash—and if the gambler doesn’t repay quickly with hefty interest, the loan shark comes with a baseball bat and breaks his legs (or worse!).

-“To lend” is really not a proper verb to explain what the fed does because reserve balances and FRNs are not asset of the Fed, they are a liability of the Fed.
-As shown in point 2, when the fed provides reserve balances to banks, the fed gives to banks its own promissory note (reserve balances) and banks give to the Fed their own promissory notes.
-What the fed does is swap/exchange promissory notes with banks.
-This is one way for banks to obtain reserves balances, banks could also sell something to the Fed as we will see later.
-We will see later why banks are so interested in the Fed promissory note.
-Here what the banks’ promissory note looks like (here)
+“To lend” is really not a proper verb to explain what the Fed does because reserve balances and FRNs are not assets of the Fed, they are its liabilities.
+As shown in point 2, when the Fed provides reserve balances to banks, the Fed gives to banks its own promissory note (reserve balances) and banks give to the Fed their own promissory notes.
+What the fed does is to swap/exchange promissory notes with banks.
+This is one way for banks to obtain reserves balances, banks could also sell something to the Fed.
+Post 4 and Post 10 explain why banks are so interested in the Fed promissory note and how they obtain reserves.
+Figure 2 shows what the banks’ promissory note looks like.

 In this legal document (and others attached to it), a bank recognizes that it is indebted to the Fed because the Fed provided an advance of funds (i.e. credited the bank’s reserve balance).
 Now the bank promises to comply with the terms of the contract (that details time table for repayment, interest, collateral requirements, covenants, what happens in case of default, etc.).
-The Fed keeps a copy of this document in its vault, it is an asset for the Fed (A2 in our balance sheet) because the bank made a legal promise to the Fed so it can force the bank to comply with the demands of the promise.
+The Fed keeps a copy of this document in its vault, it is an asset for the Fed (A2 in Figure 1) because the bank made a legal promise to the Fed.
+The Fed can force the bank to comply with the demands of the promise.

 The main point is that, when the Fed provides funds to banks, the Fed is not give up something it had first to acquire.
-The Fed does not use “tax payers’ money” (or anybody else’s money) as we often heard during the 2008 financial crisis (especially when large emergency advances had to be provided to many financial institutions).
-When the Fed provides/advances funds to banks, it just credits accounts of banks by keystroking amounts.
-As we will see later, the same logic applies to private banks.
+The Fed does not use “tax payers’ money” (or anybody else’s money) as we often heard during the 2008 financial crisis when large emergency advances had to be provided to many financial institutions.
+When the Fed provides/advances funds to banks, it just credits the accounts of banks by keystroking amounts.
+Post 10 shows that the same logic applies to private banks.

-- Point 4: Banks can’t do anything with reserve balances unless they are dealing with other Fed account holders
+- Point 4: Banks cannot do anything with reserve balances unless they are dealing with other Fed account holders

 One may also note that nobody in the U.S. population has a bank account at the Federal Reserve.
-Only domestic banks, foreign central banks, and other specific institutions (such as the IMF and some Government Sponsored Enterprises) have an account at the Fed.
-When banks use their account at the Fed (aka the “reserve balances”) to make (or receive) a payment, the only other institutions that can receive the funds (or make a payment to banks) are those that also hold an account at the Fed.
-Banks cannot use their reserve balances to buy something from an economic unit that does not have an account at the Fed because funds can’t be transferred.
+Only domestic banks, foreign central banks, and other specific institutions (such as the International Monetary Fund and some government-sponsored enterprises) have an account at the Fed.
+When banks use their accounts at the Fed (aka “reserve balances”) to make or to receive a payment, the only other institutions that can receive the funds (or make a payment to banks) are those that also hold an account at the Fed.
+Banks cannot use their reserve balances to buy something from an economic unit that does not have an account at the Fed because funds cannot be transferred.
 Similarly, you and I cannot make electronic payments to a person who does not hold a bank account.

 This is what happens when banks spend $100 from their reserve balances: